The three components used in LSAT Logical Reasoning arguments: Premise + Assumption = Conclusion

 - For this reason,…

 No one ever said the LSAT was an easy test; don’t expect the test writers to make it as simple as described above.
 Expect patterns such as Premise + Premise = Sub-Conclusion + Premise = Conclusion.
 We’ll be reviewing these complex structures later in the course.

 Parts of a Logical Reasoning Question

 The first segment of the question contains an argument or just a series of facts.
 The premises in the Passage on the LSAT are true.
 Don’t argue with them.
 So, in this example, you should assume that the price did increase sevenfold for the purposes of the question.

 The postal service of Fairfield is badly mismanaged.
 Thirty years ago, a first-class letter delivery cost only three cents.
 The price has increased sevenfold since then while the reliability and speed of the delivery have declined.

 The Stem (aka “the stimulus”) is sometimes in the form of a question and sometimes written as a statement.
 Be on the lookout for words like “EXCEPT.”
-The importance of the Stem is that it will give you a clue about the question category (giving you a huge insight into the question).
-We’ll spend most of the Logical Reasoning course reviewing these 20+ question categories.
+The Stem will give you a clue about the question category (giving you a huge insight into the question).
+We’ll spend most of the Logical Reasoning course reviewing these 25+ question categories.

 Each of the following weakens the above conclusion EXCEPT: